erdoukki/lede-insomnia/README.md

 Before it asks for the passphrase, it will show on the terminal so you copy and then just paste it.
 It will as twice.

 They files to generate are in the same link above.
+So, if you want to sign, you might need to contact to me.

 ![GPG and USIGN structure in the repo](artifacts/images/gpg-and-usign.png "GPG and USIGN structure in the repo")

+If you have this signed gpg and usign data nad keys, I can help you to signed firmwares and packages.

 ## Docker